 Great to see the streets talking at Great Arts, Shoreditch too!

 Inspired by my research to promote indigenous art, space and place to the wider community, I curated an exhibition called the ‘Talking Streets’ at the Harrow Arts Centre, with accompanying adult and family workshops (2016, 2017).
-A continuation of the Talking Streets exhibition will be on display in collaboration with the Anthropology department at Goldsmiths University until March 2018.
+A continuation of this Talking Streets exhibition will be on display in collaboration with the Anthropology department at Goldsmiths Univ in 2019.

 For further details on Talking Streets workshops click on the link below or email info@talking streets.co.uk http://magazine.greatart.co.uk/2018/01/09/free-store-events-talking-streets/